A Step-by-Step Guide to How to Get Married

 In some departments which issue marriage licenses, you may be able to walk right in and fill out an application.
 In other cases, you’ll need to call first to schedule an appointment.

-How to get a marriage license when you’re overseas
+How to get a marriage license overseas

 If you’re planning a destination wedding, you’ll need to submit paperwork where your wedding ceremony will physically take place, as well as in the state where you live in the U.S. Specific guidelines will vary, but generally speaking, you’ll need to: